-- While linked to a vehicle, press the M button. - The Main Menu displays.
+- While linked to a vehicle, press the M button. - The Main Menu displays. - 2.
+Use the UP ▲ and DOWN ▼ buttons, as necessary, to highlight Battery Reset, then press the ENTER ↓ button.

 - The Battery Reset menu displays. - - The Battery Reset Procedures menu displays.
 The menu provides access to General Information, and procedures to be followed Before Battery Disconnection, Before Battery Connection, and After Battery Connection.